zey9991/research_report/pendle/v2fee/relative/V2 Fee Optimization Relative.md

 For the **Bedrock UniETH 27JUN2024** pool, to avoid overfitting, we can determine the order of the polynomial by using information criteria such as AIC, BIC, and adjusted R-squared

-- In the previous **Absolute Fee Report**, we primarily used adjusted R2R^2R2 to determine the order of the model.
+- In the previous **Absolute Fee Report**, we primarily used adjusted R-squared to determine the order of the model.
 To make the results more robust, here we also include two well-known information criteria: **Akaike Information Criterion (AIC)** and **Bayesian Information Criterion (BIC)**.
 - **AIC (Akaike Information Criterion)** is a measure used to assess the quality of a statistical model, taking into account both the goodness of fit and the complexity of the model.
 - **BIC (Bayesian Information Criterion)** is similar to AIC but adds a stronger penalty for model complexity.